mmoayyed/mmoayyed.github.io/_posts/2016-07-23-cas5-m3-release.md

 # Das Ende

-A big heaty thanks to all who participated in the development of this release to submit patches, report issues and suggest improvements.
+A big hearty thanks to all who participated in the development of this release to submit patches, report issues and suggest improvements.
 Keep'em coming!

 [Misagh Moayyed](https://twitter.com/misagh84)